Comment on page

 1.2.
 Animation parameters

-We haven't mentioned it before, but the player Prefab does a lot more than just syncing its position and rotation.
+We haven't mentioned it before, but the character Prefab does a lot more than just syncing its position and rotation.

 The parameter MoveSpeed makes the player transition from the Idle state to Running.

-Very much like in the example about position and rotation, just sending these across the network allows us to synchronize of the state of animation, making it look like network-instantiated Prefabs on other Clients (the other players) are performing actions.
+Very much like in the example about position and rotation, just sending these across the network allows us to keep animation states in sync, making it look like network-instantiated Prefabs on other Clients are performing the same actions.

 Open the player Prefab located in the

-Characters/Player__ folder.
-Browse the Hierarchy until you find the sub-object called PlayerModel.
+/Prefabs/Charactersfolder.
+Browse its Hierarchy until you find the child GameObject called Workman.
 You will notice it has an

-Animatorcomponent.
-Select this object and open the Animator window.
+Select this GameObject and open the Animator window.

 The Animator controller of the player.

-As you can imagine, animation is controlled by a few parameters of different types (int, bool, float).
+As is usually the case, animation is controlled by a few Animator parameters of different types (int, bool, float, etc.).

 Make sure to keep the GameObject with the Animator component selected, and open the coherence Configure window:

 You will see that a group of animation parameters are being synced.
-It's that simple: just checking them will start sending the values across, once the game starts.
+It's that simple: just checking them will start sending the values across, once the game starts, just like other regular public properties.

-Did you notice that you are able to configure bindings even if this particular GameObject doesn't have a
+Did you notice that we are able to configure bindings even if this particular GameObject doesn't have a

 CoherenceSynccomponent on it?
 This is done via the one attached to the root of the player Prefab.
-These parameters are what we call deep bindings.
-Learn more in the Complex hierarchies lesson.
+These parameters on child GameObjects are what we call deep bindings.
+Learn more in the Complex hierarchies lesson, or on this page.